 Litter beetles are usually not a problem and in fact, many times they’re desirable.
 Farmers commonly depend on them to recycle waste piles which in turn can help eliminate foul odors and other problems associated with fecal matter.
-By eating feces, litter beetles effectively take food away from filth flies which are a big problem.
-For this reason litter beetles will many times be tolerated around the farm or other environment where a lot of animals are active.
+By eating feces, litter beetles effectively take food away from filth flies which can be a whole other problem on their own.
+For this reason litter beetles will many times be tolerated around the farm or other environment where animals are active.

 But if you’re trying to utilize manure or recycle some type of animal feces for fertilizer, the litter beetle will become an enemy.
-Basically they’ll eat everything you’re trying to mulch back to the soil.
+Basically they’ll eat everything you’re trying to mulch.
 And what they consume is very important nutrient wise so in fact, if you leave them to populate and eat what you place out, you’ll no doubt loose most of the benefit the manure was supposed to provide.
 For this reason litter beetles can be a problem when their numbers become significant.

 ORGANIC LITTER BEETLE SPRAY ^

-Once in the garden where you’ve applied manure for fertilizer, litter beetles may have to be reduced.
-For organic gardeners, the easiest way to eliminate them is to spray some BUG PATROL as needed.
-This ready to spray material is approved for use in organic gardens and is strong enough to handle the toughest litter beetle infestation.
-Treat as you see them which will usually mean 1-2 applications a month.
+If you’re maintaining an organic garden and don’t want the litter beetles eating your manure, treat with MULTIPURPOSE INSECT KILLER as needed.
+This ready to spray material is approved for use in organic gardens and is still strong enough to handle the toughest litter beetle infestation.
+Treat as you see them which usually means 1-2 applications a month.

 Now if you have animals that are generating a lot of feces throughout the year, get used to seeing litter beetles during the warm season.
 In some cases they may be a welcome guest but if you’re using manure as fertilizer, you may want to reduce these manure feeding beetles so your garden can best benefit from the important nutrients manure can provide.